-Of the serotonin receptor subtypes, 5-HT1A and 5-HT2A are the most abundantly expressed in the brain 18.
-Notably, serotonin has significantly higher affinity for the 5-HT1AR relative to 5-HT2AR171 - suggesting that significant 5-HT2AR agonism may only occur in the context of exceptionally high 5-HT.
-Of the variety of behavioural and physiological factors that regulate 5-HT release ^{167,168,170}, perhaps the most powerful and reliable means of increasing neural 5-HT levels and engaging the 5-HT2AR system is via stress - an organism's multi-system (allostatic) response to homeostatic challenge 172-174.
-Mild stress may have healthy 'hormetic' effects, e.g., stretching an organism's physiological range and associated resilience (e.g., as with intermittent moderate exercise) 175 but intense, repeated stress may be the cause of a major state transition, as in 'allostatic overload' 176 and so-called 'pivotal mental states', i.e., transient hyperplastic states conducive to psychological transformation 173.
+Of the serotonin receptor subtypes, 5-HT1A and 5-HT2A are the most abundantly expressed in the brain.18 Notably, serotonin has significantly higher affinity for 5-HT1AR relative to 5-HT2AR173suggesting that significant 5-HT2AR agonism may only occur in the context of exceptionally high 5-HT.
+Of the variety of behavioural and physiological factors that regulate 5-HT release, ^{169,170,172} perhaps the most powerful and reliable means of increasing neural 5-HT levels and engaging the 5-HT2AR system is via stress-an organism's multi-system (allostatic) response to homeostatic challenge.174-176 Mild stress may have healthy 'hormetic' effects, e.g. stretching an organism's physiological range and associated resilience (e.g. as with intermittent moderate exercise)177 but intense, repeated stress may be the cause of a major state transition, as in 'allostatic overload'178 and so-called 'pivotal mental states', i.e. transient hyperplastic states conducive to psychological transformation.175

-Evidence indicates that the effects of stress on the 5-HT2AR system are twofold.
-Firstly, chronic stress increases cortical 5-HT2AR expression and sensitivity to signaling (177-180; see 173 for a recent review).
-Such effects can be observed in response to physiological stressors such as deprivation of oxygen 181, deprivation of sleep 182-184, and inadequate nutrition 185, and also in response to social/cognitive stress, such as recurring defeat 186, rearing in isolation 187-189 and maternal separation 190,191.
-Physiological or social deprivation may be a common factor here,
+Evidence indicates that the effects of stress on the 5-HT2AR system are 2-fold.
+First, chronic stress increases cortical 5-HT2AR expression and sensitivity to signalling179-182 (see Brouwer and Carhart-Harris175 for a recent review).
+Such effects can be observed in response to physiological stressors such as deprivation of oxygen,183 deprivation of sleep184-186 and inadequate nutrition,187 and also in response to social/cognitive stress, such as recurring defeat,188 rearing in isolation189-191 and maternal separation.^{192,193} Physiological or social deprivation may be a common factor here, with a 'priming' of the 5-HT2AR system occurring as an allostatic response to these environmental deficiencies.

-1 with a 'priming' of the 5-HT2AR system occurring as an allostatic response to these as a potent trigger for 5-HT release, e.g., in response to tail pinch, handling and swim stress 192, fasting 193-195, acute social defeat 196-200, and acute pain 201, with regional PET [(18)F]-altanserin binding co-varying with pain responses in humans 202.
-Acute stress has also been found to promote the plasticity marker Brain Derived Neurotrophic Factor (BDNF) in the prefrontal cortex 203.
-Other work has shown that BDNF is robustly and selectively increased in the cortex after 5-HT2AR agonism 204.
+Second, it is well established from both human and rodent studies that acute stress reliably acts as a potent trigger for 5-HT release, e.g. in response to tail pinch, handling and swim stress,194 fasting,195-197 acute social defeat198-202 and acute pain,203 with regional PET 18F-altanserin binding co-varying with pain responses in humans.204 Acute stress has also been found to promote the plasticity marker brain-derived neurotrophic factor (BDNF) in the prefrontal cortex.205 Other work has shown that BDNF is robustly and selectively increased in the cortex after 5-HT2AR agonism.206